MirjalilovS/ClientAPI/README.md

 git clone git@github.com:MirjalilovS/ClientAPI.git
 ```

-To setup the project please finput the following commands in the terminal:
+To setup the project please input the following commands in the terminal:

 ```bash
 python3 -m venv venv